-The first intestinal discharge from newborns is meconium, which is a viscous, dark-green substance composed of intestinal epithelial cells, lanugo, mucus, and intestinal secretions (eg, bile).
-Intestinal secretions, mucosal cells, and solid elements of swallowed amniotic fluid are the 3 major solid constituents of meconium.
-Water is the major liquid constituent, comprising 85-95% of meconium.
-Meconium is sterile and does not contain bacteria, the primary factor that differentiates it from stool.
-Intrauterine distress can cause passage into the amniotic fluid.
-Factors that promote the passage in utero include placental insufficiency, maternal hypertension, preeclampsia, oligohydramnios, and maternal drug abuse, especially of tobacco and cocaine.
+Meconium is sterile and does not contain bacteria, which is the primary factor that differentiates it from stool.
+Intrauterine distress can cause passage of meconium into the amniotic fluid.
+Factors that promote the passage in utero include placental insufficiency, maternal hypertension, preeclampsia, oligohydramnios, infection, acidosis, and maternal drug abuse, especially use of tobacco and cocaine.

-Meconium-stained amniotic fluid may be aspirated before or during labor and delivery.
-Because meconium is rarely found in the amniotic fluid prior to 34 weeks' gestation, meconium aspiration chiefly affects infants born at term and postterm.
+As noted above, meconium-stained amniotic fluid may be aspirated before or during labor and delivery.
+Because meconium is rarely found in the amniotic fluid prior to 34 weeks' gestation, meconium aspiration primarily affects infants born at term and postterm.

-In utero meconium passage results from neural stimulation of a maturing GI tract and usually results from fetal hypoxic stress.
-As the fetus approaches term, the GI tract matures, and vagal stimulation from head or cord compression may cause peristalsis and relaxation of the rectal sphincter leading to meconium passage.
+In utero meconium passage results from neural stimulation of a maturing gastrointestinal (GI) tract, usually due to fetal hypoxic stress.
+As the fetus approaches term, the GI tract matures, and vagal stimulation from head or spinal cord compression may cause peristalsis and relaxation of the rectal sphincter, leading to meconium passage.

 The effects of meconium in amniotic fluid are well documented.
 Meconium directly alters the amniotic fluid, reducing antibacterial activity and subsequently increasing the risk of perinatal bacterial infection.
-Additionally, meconium is irritating to fetal skin, thus increasing the incidence of erythema toxicum.
-However, the most severe complication of meconium passage in utero is aspiration of stained amniotic fluid before, during, and after birth.
-Aspiration induces hypoxia via four major pulmonary effects: airway obstruction, surfactant dysfunction, chemical pneumonitis, and pulmonary hypertension.
+In addition, meconium is irritating to fetal skin, thus increasing the incidence of erythema toxicum.
+However, the most severe complication of meconium passage in utero is perinatal aspiration of stained amniotic fluid (before, during, or immediately after birth)—ie, meconium aspiration syndrome (MAS).
+Aspiration of meconium-stained amniotic fluid may occur if the fetus is in distress, leading to a gasping breathing pattern.
+This aspiration induces hypoxia via four major pulmonary effects: airway obstruction, surfactant dysfunction, chemical pneumonitis, and pulmonary hypertension.

 Complete obstruction of the airways by meconium results in atelectasis.
 Partial obstruction causes air trapping and hyperdistention of the alveoli, commonly termed the ball-valve effect.
 Hyperdistention of the alveoli occurs from airway expansion during inhalation and airway collapse around inspissated meconium in the airway, causing increased resistance during exhalation.
 The gas that is trapped (hyperinflating the lung) may rupture into the pleura (pneumothorax), mediastinum (pneumomediastinum), or pericardium (pneumopericardium).